APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.           Expires March 30, 2019                 [Page 7]
+Huston, et al.           Expires April 23, 2019                 [Page 7]

-Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel          October 2018

    Vind:  A DNS resolver that has is not configured to implement this